Who am I?

 So what do I do?

 I love the look of stained glass, and finding a wood medium with a similar result is perfect.
-I prefer working with the two dimensional format of the 14th through 16th century, which is why I do not carve or sand down pieces to create an actual three dimensional piece of artwork.
+I prefer working with the two dimensional format, using different colors of wood to give it the feel of three dimensional artwork – also called intarsia (not to be confused with fiber-arts intarsia).
 This is simply my personal take on a style.
-I do not stain the wood – I only use a clear finish over the top to let the natural beauty of each species of tree stand out.
+With a few exceptions (such as green poplar)…I do not stain the wood – I only use a clear finish over the top to let the natural beauty of each species of tree stand out.
 Some woods are picked for color, others for rarity, some for meaning, and of course some for affordability.
 A fresh-sealed piece will not have the end colors of an aged piece.
 Because of this, I have aged pieces of each tree-type to better gauge my colors.

 Where does the wood come from?